fabrizio2210/photobook/Roadmap.md

 - Implement auto show photo on top (Server Sent Event)
 - Implement block mechanism
 - Implement /edit page
+- Simplify the development process (Avoid use Vagrant, but use just Docker)
 - Substitute sqlite with MongoDB and NFS

 # Requirements